rasensio1/gravity-maze/README.md

 ### TODO

-  - Undo/Redo build actions
-     - on hashmap (DONE)
-     - Adding elements adds to history (DONE)
-     - Add buttons on "Options"

   - Retry (reset start)
+    - on switch to 'shooting' mode... do something

+  - Build - EDIT mode (click on and edit elements)

   - Add full integration tests.

   - option for bigger 'start' and click radius